 - NHS Jobs and NHS Scotland Recruitment

 Jobs may be advertised under a range of titles, including clinical technologist, medical technologist or healthcare science practitioner.
-For NHS jobs, you can use the 'browse jobs' function to filter for either 'healthcare science trainees' or 'healthcare scientists' at Bands 4 and 5.

 - researching new devices